bodrovis/Lok-Actions/actions/push/README.md

 If no changes have been detected in step 1, the following logic applies:

 1. The action checks if this is the first run on the triggering branch.
-To achieve that, it searches for a `[Lokalise-Upload-Complete]` commit.
+To achieve that, it searches for a `lokalise-upload-complete` tag.
-   - If this commit is found, it means that the initial push has already been completed.
+   - If this tag is found, it means that the initial push has already been completed.
 The action will then exit.
-2. If the commit is not found, the action will perform an initial push to Lokalise by uploading all translation files for the base language.
+2. If the tag is not found, the action will perform an initial push to Lokalise by uploading all translation files for the base language.
-3. The action creates an empty `[Lokalise-Upload-Complete]` commit, indicating that the initial setup has been successfully completed.
+3. The action creates a `lokalise-upload-complete` tag, indicating that the initial setup has been successfully completed.
-   - It is heavily recommended to pull changes from the triggering branch to your local repo to include this commit into your local history.
+   - It is recommended to pull changes from the triggering branch to your local repo to include this tag into your local history.

 For more information on assumptions, refer to the [Assumptions and defaults](../../README.md#assumptions-and-defaults) section.